CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

 What `databases` you want to create (in this example we will just use `my_first_database`)

 `IP addresses` form where you would like to access your database.
-You can usally find out your IP by googling what is my IP or using a homepage like this from CLI
+You can usually find out your IP by googling what is my IP or using a homepage like this from CLI

     curl ifconfig.me

 `Flavor` for example `standard.small` .
-You can list avialble flavors by:
+You can list available flavors by:

      openstack database flavor list